Vulnerability severity levels

-Acunetix 360 scans for a wide variety of vulnerabilities in websites, web applications and web services.
-Acunetix 360's automation makes it easy to scan websites and prioritise the findings, helping you decide which ones to tackle first, based on defining acceptable risks from a corporate point of view.
+Acunetix scans for a wide variety of vulnerabilities in websites, web applications, and web services.
+Automation makes it easy to scan websites and prioritize the findings, helping you decide which ones to tackle first based on defining acceptable risks from a corporate point of view.

 Each vulnerability has a different impact:

-- Some detected vulnerabilities need to be addressed urgently, because they cause the application to be compromised or damaged by attackers (Critical, High), while others are less of a priority (Low).
-For example, an SQL Injection vulnerability should definitely be prioritized over an Internal IP address disclosure.
+- Some vulnerabilities need to be addressed urgently because they cause the application to be compromised or damaged by attackers (Critical, High), while others are less of a priority (Low).
+For example, an SQL injection vulnerability should definitely be prioritized over an Internal IP address disclosure.

-- Some highlighted findings are simply notes that give information that is relevant to the target application's infrastructure.
-Others, such as Best Practice or Information Alerts, help website owners implement additional security measures.
+- Information Alerts give information that is relevant to the target application's infrastructure to help you implement additional security measures.

-To help you better decide which vulnerabilities should be fixed first, Acunetix 360 categorizes them using risk scores in its scans and reports.
-There are four vulnerability levels:
+To help you better decide which vulnerabilities should be fixed first, Acunetix categorizes them using threat levels in its scan results and reports.

-The issues marked as Critical Severity can allow attackers to execute code on the web application or application server, or access sensitive data.
+Issues marked as critical severity can allow attackers to execute code on the web application or application server, or access sensitive data.

-- Examples include SQL Injection, Remote Code Execution and Command Injections.
-In exploiting this type of vulnerability, attackers could carry out a range of malicious acts that could, for example, affect an web application's availability, or put its confidentiality and security at risk.
+- Examples include SQL injection, remote code execution, and command injections.
+In exploiting this type of vulnerability, attackers could carry out a range of malicious acts that could, for example, affect a web application's availability or put its confidentiality and security at risk.

 - In addition, it is the existence and prevalence of automated exploitation tools that make fixing these types of issues urgent.

-A Critical severity vulnerability means that your website is at risk of being hacked at any time.
-We recommend that you make it your highest priority to fix these vulnerabilities immediately.
+A critical severity vulnerability means that your website is at risk of being hacked at any time.
+We recommend you make it your highest priority to fix these vulnerabilities immediately.

-The issues marked as High Severity can allow malicious attackers to access application resources and data.
+Issues marked as high severity can allow malicious attackers to access application resources and data.
 This can allow an attacker to steal session information or sensitive data from the application or server.

-The difference between a Critical and High Severity is that with a High Severity vulnerability, a malicious attacker cannot execute code or a command on the application or server.
+The difference between critical and high severity is that with a high severity vulnerability, a malicious attacker cannot execute code or a command on the application or server.